cdl-geneseo/geneseo-dictionary/R/rando.md

 # rando

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : rando

 Created by  Unknown User (afl1), last modified by  Unknown User (kmo12) on Apr 27, 2015

 (n.)
 A random person, most often used to describe a person that one has hooked up with at a bar.